 If you’ve had suicidal thoughts, you’re not weak or flawed, and you’re not alone.
-Life is rarely easy and no one feels good all the time, but if you feel like you want to die, there is help available.

 If you’re feeling suicidal right now, please call for help!

 - In the U.S., call 1-800-273-TALK (8255).

 - In the UK, call 08457 90 90 90.